V-Sekai/manuals/71 Decisions/71.21 Mixed 21/20231020-llama-cpp-mistral-npc.md

 ## The Upside

-Leveraging AI for NPC dialogue generation can lead to more dynamic and engaging gameplay.
+Leveraging AI for NPC dialog generation can lead to more dynamic and engaging gameplay.
 It allows for a wide range of responses and can adapt to different player inputs.

 ## The Downside

 AI models require significant computational resources and may not be suitable for all platforms.
-Additionally, ensuring the appropriateness and quality of generated dialogues can be challenging.
+Additionally, ensuring the appropriateness and quality of generated dialogs can be challenging.

 ## The Road Not Taken

-Traditional methods of NPC dialogue generation involve pre-scripted dialogues or simple decision trees.
-While these methods are less resource-intensive, they lack the dynamism and adaptability of AI-generated dialogues.
+Traditional methods of NPC dialog generation involve pre-scripted dialogs or simple decision trees.
+While these methods are less resource-intensive, they lack the dynamism and adaptability of AI-generated dialogs.

 ## The Infrequent Use Case

-In games with minimal NPC interactions or where dialogue is not a significant aspect of gameplay, the use of AI for dialogue generation may not be necessary.
+In games with minimal NPC interactions or where dialog is not a significant aspect of gameplay, the use of AI for dialog generation may not be necessary.

 ## In Core and Done by Us?